JasonSteving99/claro-lang/patched_jcup/README.md

 believe that this is a robust fix that should mean I likely won't need to come back to hack on CUP anymore for this same type of code too large error, but I guess only time will tell.

+*_Update - 11/1/23:_*

+As I've been attempting to prepare Claro for consumption as a bazel_dep() using Bazel's new Bzlmod external package manager, I've found that the implementation of both the CUP and JFLEX rules actually fail to build when run as external repo rules (i.e. the command bazel build @claro-lang//src/java/com/claro:claro_gen_parser --enable_bzlmod).
+These latest patches to these rules are intended to ensure that the output dirs passed to the CUP and JFLEX executables actually match those of the files Bazel expects to generate via the ctx.actions.declare_file() call, or by the given output file label.
+The changes have no impact on the build from the perspectice of the local claro-lang repo itself, but will ideally fix the problems in the